 The countries where these two languages originated from (Spain and Romania) are on opposite sides of the European continent.

-This geographical distance leads to a common misconception is that Spanish and Romanian have nothing in common.
+This geographical distance leads to a common misconception that Spanish and Romanian have nothing in common.
 This is not the case: Spanish and Romanian are quite similar languages.

-Like Spanish, Romanian is a Romance language, although not everyone knows this - which is why Romanian is sometimes referred to as “the forgotten Romance language”.
-Both languages derived from Latin, and therefore speakers and learners of these languages might find some common ground.
+Like Spanish, Romanian is a Romance language, although not everyone knows this — which is why Romanian is sometimes referred to as “the forgotten Romance language”.
+Both languages are derived from Latin, and therefore speakers and learners of these languages might find some common ground.

 Naturally, these languages are not completely similar.
-In this article, we will explore the similarities and differences between the Spanish and the Romanian languages.
+In this article, we will explore the similarities and differences between the Spanish and Romanian languages.

 Since Spanish and Romanian were both derived from the Latin language, the lexical similarity between these languages is high.
-In the following part we will discuss why Spanish and Romanian are two very similar languages.
+In the following part, we will discuss why Spanish and Romanian are two very similar languages.